sunt-programator/CodeIT/README.md

 ![Hugo Theme CodeIT](https://github.com/sunt-programator/CodeIT/raw/master/images/Apple-Devices-Preview.png)

+## :warning: Theme Deprecated :warning:

+This theme was deprecated.
+Please do a fork from this repository or from the original [LoveIt](https://github.com/dillonzq/LoveIt) theme to maintain it further.

 ## :hourglass_flowing_sand: Brief history

 This theme is based on the original [LoveIt](https://github.com/dillonzq/LoveIt) theme.
 The original theme was loved by many users, but since May 2020 it has not been maintained.